fozretro/beebled/README.md

 Software
 --------
 - Add support #s command to support sprites of different heights (hard coded to 8)
-- Remove hard coded font and use OS API to get character definitions
 - Build config. for the MODE2 emulation of LED output (consider using MODE 8)
 - Remove hard coded mode2 calculated rows table and replace with asm macro script?
 - Add config to support different size led panels, constants and logic behavior hard codedto 11x44